HOME *

 AIRSPEED--True airspeed plus 20% when talking with other pilots.

-ALTERNATE AIRPORT--The airport which no aircraft has sufficient fuel to proceed
+ALTERNATE AIRPORT--The airport which no aircraft has sufficient fuel

 to if necessary.